elementarray/react-with-onchange-handler-using-spread-syntax-for-array/README.md

-# React controlled Form Inout Component using spread syntax to build array
+# React controlled Form Input Component using spread syntax to build array

 ## Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).